ReneeErnst/end-to-end-model-test-gcp/README.md

 Created a basic forecasting project using the public Iowa Liquor Sales dataset.
 See forecasting_training_test.ipynb for the Jupyter Notebook.

-Created code for pulling the data via Big Query, doing basic EDA and data manipulation in order to make running a Random Forest Regression predicting liquor sales possible.
-Model quality has not been assessed as this test is for testing workflow rather than creating a usable model.
+Includes code for pulling the data via Big Query, doing basic EDA and data manipulation and a basic a Random Forest Regression predicting liquor sales using the publicly available Iowa Liquor Sales dataset.
+Model quality has not been assessed as the code and documentation included here is focused on testing AI Platform services and workflows, rather than creating a usable model.

 #### Set Environment variables in AI Platform Notebook
 In some cases you will want variables that you do not want in your code/committed to git.
 For example, bucket names, project names, or other bits that your org may prefer to not be in your code.
-The easiest way to do this is put the info in a file that is not tracked in git and call it.
+The easiest way to do this is put the info in a file that is not tracked in git and get the info from that file as needed.
+This is appropriate for info you are fine having available to others you are working with, but don't want explicitly in your code.
+Do not use this for passwords.

 **Example:** Create BUCKET_NAME variable
 While in the top folder of your AI Platform Notebook (above folder for repo) run